375 mL, corked and caged green bottle. Imported form Belgium.

 This looks, tastes, and perhaps more importantly feels like a rustic beer.
-It’s dry, and it’s not a simple or easy, and leans hard on the Farmhouse rather than the Saison side of things (again, if that makes any sense).
+It’s dry, and it’s not a simple or easy beer, and it leans hard on the ‘Farmhouse’ rather than the ‘Saison’ side of things (again, if that makes any sense).

 I definitely leave the beer with dry and bitter on my mind more than anything else.
 A little atypical in the style perhaps, but a cracking beer that is going to satisfy a certain craving if you have one.
 It’s hard to describe this, but I drink it quickly, and love it.

 Crispy with prickly carbonation on the tongue.
 Feels very much alive.
 Lots of carbonation that keeps bring back some gentle, quite pleasing deep, mini burps!

 All in all this was great.
 Not necessarily what I was expecting, nor was it a beer that slipped easily into the simple style designation.
 I mean it absolutely is a Farmhouse/Saison, but if feels different in some way.
 I suppose that’s the Hill Farmstead influence.
 It works.